If you landed on this page, then you’re wondering these types of questions

 The information below should help you figure out which category you fall into and if you should invest in getting an air purifying device.

-- You’re like the other 50 million Americans that suffer from allergies or have asthma (according to the ACAAI).
-You’ll notice outstanding relief in your breathing when using this device.
+- You’re like the other 50 million Americans that suffer from allergies or have asthma.
+You’ll notice outstanding relief in your breathing when using an air purifier.

 - You or someone in your home gets sick easily or is prone to infections.
-This device will trap harmful airborne toxins that cause sickness.
+An air purifier can trap harmful airborne toxins that cause sickness.

 - None of those situations above sound like you.
-Most likely won’t notice a big change in your health, since you’re not affected by allergens and other contaminants like most other people.
+Most likely won’t notice a big change in your health since you’re not affected by allergens and other contaminants like many other people.

 Hopefully this information has helped you realize if are air purifiers worth it or not for your own situation.
 If you’re still not convinced, take a look at the other free guides on this website to learn more about this technology.